Is the world becoming a more dangerous place? Or is it becoming safer and more prosperous?

 Once I got home I had a moment.
 I thought about the Manchester attack and what had happened in Oxford Street one hour earlier.
 I logged into Facebook and my feed was full of article and video shares of bombings in far away countries.

-I had that ‘the world is going to shit’ feeling but I’m an optimist by nature and I’ve seen the data before.
+I had that ‘the world is getting worse’ feeling but I’m an optimist by nature and I’ve seen the data before.
 Despite the week’s events, I know on a macro level the world is better and is safer than it’s ever been.

 The world is not getting worse but our access to information is getting better.